deekshanee/langchain-memory/IDELITE_SOLUTION.md

 ### 🎯 **Feature 1: Smart Story Enhancement**

 #### **What it does**
-When you open a Jira story, Idelite doesn't start from scratch.
+When you open a Jira story, iDlite doesn't start from scratch.
 Instead, it:
 - Remembers how you've enhanced similar stories before
 - Recalls your project's architecture and coding standards
 - Knows what worked well in previous story improvements